- The federal system divides power, maintaining the ultimate power in WE THE PEOPLE'S own hands.

 3.)
 By Tyranny Out of Necessity: The Bastardy of Martial Law, by Dr. Edwin Vieira, Jr., Bookmasters Inc., Ashland, Ohio (2014), page 143-144.

-- James Madison contended that no conceivable ‘military establishment’ which Americans might foolishly have allowed to come into existence could overcome WE THE PEOPLE in arms—’well regulated Militia’.
+- Madison contended that no conceivable “military establishment” could overcome WE THE PEOPLE in arms.

 James Madison contended that no conceivable “military establishment” which Americans might foolishly have allowed to come into existence could overcome WE THE PEOPLE in arms,